 Importance of lacquers in packaging industry

-- Lacquers are thin, continuous depositions on foils which form a film.
+• Lacquers are thin, continuous depositions on foils which form a layer.
 This film has a specific importance depending on the manner of its use.
 Lacquers are applied onto both aluminium foils and plastic films.

-- Lacquers applied on food packaging have to comply with the conditions specified by the international hygienic standards applicable for contact with foodstuffs and dishes.
+• Lacquers applied on food packaging have to comply with the conditions specified by the international hygienic standards applicable for contact with foodstuffs.

 Types of lacquers and their application